single-spa/single-spa.js.org/blog/2023-10-11-two-new-core-team-members.md

 **[Roberto Mosca](https://github.com/robmosca)**

-Hey there!
-I’m a Principal Software Engineer at TravelPerk (www.travelperk.com), where I’m the go-to person for all things related to our frontend platform.
-With a full-stack background, I’ve got my hands on a variety of tech—from Python to NodeJS, React, Webpack...
-Before diving into the world of business travel, I was immersed in biomedical research as a bioinformatician.
-When I’m not in front of a screen, you’ll find me swimming, cooking up some Italian delicacies, or tinkering with my Rubik’s cube-solving robots.
-And when the stress levels rise?
-Knitting is my zen.
+Roberto is a Principal Software Engineer at TravelPerk (www.travelperk.com), where he is the go-to person for all things related to their frontend platform.
+With a full-stack background, he's got his hands on a variety of tech — from Python to NodeJS, React, Webpack...
+Before diving into the world of business travel, he was immersed in biomedical research as a bioinformatician.
+When he is not in front of a screen, you’ll find him swimming, cooking up some Italian delicacies, or tinkering with his Rubik’s cube-solving robots.

 **[Milan Kovacic](https://github.com/MilanKovacic)**